+She is presently completing her PhD in Contemplative Studies, integrating embodiment contemplative practices to deepen the cultivation of an open heart, relationally.
 In 1992, Roberta received her ED.S., a post-Masters degree, in Marriage and Family Therapy from Seton Hall University, thus deepening her understanding of Systems Theory and its practical application to the "interpersonal dynamics" of the human relational experience.
-As a faculty trainer with a New Jersey Gestalt Institute (1992-1997), Roberta trained other therapists in Gestalt Theory/Therapy and teaches this modality -- rooted in the body's intelligence -- as an embodied awareness practice, balancing "Self and Other", the "Dual Task".
+As a faculty trainer with a New Jersey Gestalt Institute (1992-1997), Roberta trained other therapists in Gestalt Theory/Therapy and teaches this embodied modality -- rooted in the body's intelligence -- as an embodied awareness practice, balancing "Self and Other", the "Dual Task of Relatedness", deepening into authentic loving relationships.

 Published author, seasoned psychotherapist and healer -- Roberta has presented seminars and workshops throughout the United States, always with a focus on helping people with the integration of body and mind, so that "their Spirit can thrive".
 She has also contributed as a psychological adviser for media outlets locally and nationally including engagements as a consultant for Princeton Community Television, an HBO movie and as a facilitator for her own Talk Radio Show, "Feed Me Some Grapes".
 A dynamic and knowledgeable practitioner, Roberta has appeared as a guest psychotherapist on the MTV Series “True Life” and the Gordon Elliott Show.